drzow/pi-server/README.md

    systems.
 2. You are using a US locale and keyboard; adjust the keyboard file appropriately if this is not the case.
+3. You are in US/Central timezone; adjust stage2.sh appropriately if this is not the case.
+Given some demand, I could easily make this configurable.
 3. You are using 1Password for password management, specifically the modern online instance, not the old stand alone software.
 I would be interested in patches that provide support for other password